 It was pure chance that the first building I ended up in was the Gas Chamber.
 Thousands of prisoners were gassed to death here.
 The building had 2 incinerators, which were used to mass-burn the dead bodies.
 All of a sudden, I found that my mood had turned sombre.

 Walking around, I started reading the fact boards in the premises.
 Let me share the essence of one such board – ‘The plunder of human beings was complete.
 Healthy ones were chosen for a slow death through overwork, exhaustion and starvation; while the others were straightaway shot or gassed, but not before their hair was shaven off for using as yarn for woollens; their gold teeth were extracted and their valuables stripped.’

 As if in a daze, I moved from one building to another.
-In each, some reminder of the ghastly Holocaust faced me – its scale and magnitude evident in the exhibits I was witnessing.
+In each, some reminder of the ghastly Holocaust faced me.
+And its scale and magnitude were evident in the exhibits I witnessed.
 Each building had 3 floors; each floor had a narrow aisle in the middle and the sides had glass-encased remembrances.
 There was a building full of victims’ hair; another full of their clothes and even more buildings with suitcases, artificial limbs, spectacles, hair-brushes, toothbrushes, shoes, toys and other belongings.

 There were thematic photo-exhibitions on the murder of Jews, Poles, Romas, Simtis, etc. There were also touching descriptions under the images like ‘This woman weighed 64 kilograms when brought to Auschwitz; weighed a mere 25 kilograms when this image was shot’.
 There were terrible stories of one Dr. Mengele – a psychotic man who conducted half-baked and brutal medical experiments on children, in particular, twins.